The Average Cost of Youth Sports: A Full Breakdown for 2024

 Fundraise for the team

-You can raise funds by holding fundraisers like bake sales, car washes, or merchandise sales.
-These events support the team financially and build team spirit by getting everyone together.
+You can raise funds by holding fundraisers like bake sales, car washes, or merchandise sales through platforms such as SquadLocker.
+These events support your sports program financially and build team spirit by getting everyone together.

 Reduce travel costs

 Teams can save a lot of money on travel expenses by carpooling to games, choosing local tournaments instead of distant ones, or even negotiating group rates on accommodations.
-Making travel more manageable is possible if parents plan and communicate well.
+Parents can also make travel more manageable by planning and communicating well.

 Your goal is to make children’s sports more affordable, so young athletes can play and learn without being hindered by costs.